Tourists and Visitors

 Aberdeenshire is the perfect place whatever the season and whatever your interests.

-The winter snow conditions at the Lecht and Cairnwell can be excellent and during 2009/10 accumulations compared favourably with the Alps!
+The winter snow conditions at the Lecht and Cairnwell can be excellent and have on occassions compared favourably with the Alps!
 After an après-ski ceilidh, dark skies provide ideal sky-watching conditions for stars and never-to-be forgotten Northern Lights.

 Spring is heralded in February by snowdrop carpeted in woodlands such as Crathes Castle and in March by first flowering of the daffodils at Haddo House.

-Summer events commence at the end of May with the Banffshire Coastal Partnership’s visual arts festival – COAST - at venues in Banff, Macduff, Whitehills and Portsoy.
+Summer events commence at the end of May with the Banffshire Coast’s visual arts festival – COAST - at venues in Banff, Macduff, Whitehills and Portsoy.

-Next there is The first weekend in July sees the 17th Scottish Traditional Boat Festival when historic Portsoy harbour is the venue for a plethora of small sailing craft, steam launches and restored Fiffies and Zulus.
+The first weekend in July sees the Scottish Traditional Boat Festival when historic Portsoy harbour is the venue for a plethora of small sailing craft, steam launches and restored Fiffies and Zulus.

 In addition there is an excellent Food Fayre and traditional international folk music from NE Scotland, the Northern Isles, Scandinavia and the Continent.